Kendall Milton

-Kendall Daniel Milton (born February 10, 2002) is an American football running back for the Georgia Bulldogs.
+Kendall Daniel Milton (born February 10, 2002) is an American professional football running back for the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Georgia Bulldogs.

-Early years
+Early life

 Kendall grew up in Clovis, California and attended Buchanan High School.
-In his senior season he would total 1,514 yards rushing and made it to the endzone 23 times.
-247Sports listed Milton as a 5 star recruit early on until his commitment to Georgia, at which time they changed him to 4 stars.
-Milton was also the number 1 running back and the 7th best player overall from California, and 54th best player in the country.
-Rivals had Milton as a 5 star recruit and the 29th player nationally.
-He selected Georgia of the likes of Alabama, Ohio State and Texas.
+In his senior season he would total 1,514 yards rushing and 23 touchdowns.
+247Sports listed Milton as a five-star recruit early on until his commitment to Georgia, at which time they changed him to a four-star.
+Milton was also the number one running back and the seventh best player overall from California, and 54th best player in the country.
+Rivals had Milton as a five-star recruit and the 29th player nationally.
+He selected Georgia over the likes of Alabama, Ohio State and Texas.

 College career

 Upon Milton's arrival to Georgia, he was able to earn significant playing time, early in games, even as a true freshman.
 Even with tough competition he managed 193 yards on 35 attempts.
 Milton suffered an injury mid-season against rival Florida.
 He would return in the Peach Bowl.
 In addition, although he missed half of the season to injury, Milton was able to earn All American Freshman honors.
 The following season, Milton production increased as he ran for 264 yards and a touchdown with 56 carries.
+In 2022, he ran for 592 yards and eight touchdowns before his season was cut short due to a groin injury.

+Against Georgia Tech in 2023, Milton rushed for a career-high 156 yards and two touchdowns, in a 31–23 victory.
+In the 2023 Orange Bowl, Milton rushed for 104 yards and two touchdowns on nine carries, being named the MVP of the game and helping lead Georgia to the largest margin of victory in any bowl game at the FBS level with a 63–3 rout of Florida State.
+He finished the year rushing for 790 yards and 14 touchdowns.
+On January 1, 2024, Milton declared for the 2024 NFL draft.